syncfusion-content/flutter-docs/Flutter/linear-gauge/shape-marker-pointer.md

 You can drag the pointers freely to any position when adding multiple pointers by setting the `dragBehavior` property to `LinearMarkerDragBehavior.free`.

-The `LinearMarkerDragBehavior.constraint` can be used to limit the active pointer dragging beyond the other pointers.
+The `LinearMarkerDragBehavior.constrained` can be used to limit the active pointer dragging beyond the other pointers.

 ### Free